sdinonno/pytest-automation-framework/README.md

 ### Python Installation and Tools

-You can complete this course using any OS: Windows, macOS, Linux, etc.

-This course requires Python 3.
+This project requires Python 3.
 You can download the latest Python version from Python.org.
 Follow the appropriate installation instructions for your operating system.

-You should have basic Python programming skills before attempting this course.
+You should have basic Python programming skills before attempting this project.
 Learning the language is always a prerequisite for learning automation.
 If you need help learning Python, check out this article: How Do I Start Learning Python?

 You should also have a good Python editor/IDE.
 Good choices include PyCharm and Visual Studio Code.